pwncollege/linux-luminarium/permissions/DESCRIPTION.md

 The first part is the filetype, which is the first character in the sequence, in this case it's a `d` to indicate that it's a directory.
 Otherwise, you would commonly see a `-` for a regular file.

 The next three part is the actual permissions.
 The permissions are grouped into 3 bits each.
-The first 3 is owner's permissions, middle 3 is group permissions and then the rest is public permissions.
+The first 3 is owner's permissions, middle 3 is group permissions and then public permissions.

 Each character represent a different permissions
 ```